Scope decisions become executable work

 Implementation Path

-RSUA does not begin by declaring a new operating model across the whole technology department.
-The rollout begins with one real workflow, clear boundaries, and evidence that the cadence works.
+RSUA does not begin by declaring a new software lifecycle across the whole technology department.
+The install begins with one real delivery pathway, clear boundaries, and evidence that the system can create accepted output without weakening risk gates.

 01

-Map how the team ships work today: repositories, deployment paths, review habits, QA practice, roles, risk boundaries, and backlog pressure.
+Map how the team ships work today: repositories, deployment paths, review habits, verification practice, acceptance practice, roles, risk boundaries, and backlog pressure.

 02

-Choose one project or workflow, one accountable technical owner, an ordered runway of requirement bundles, and a clear review cadence.
+Choose one project, one accountable technical owner, an ordered runway of work slices, and the decisions that must stay human-owned.

 03

-Run a small number of requirement bundles through the system to prove the cadence before increasing the blast radius.
+Run a small number of work slices through the system to prove translation, routing, execution, verification packaging, and acceptance cadence.

 04

-Increase requirement-bundle size, repositories, workflows, or team coverage only when review, QA, and risk gates are working.
+Increase slice size, repositories, delivery pathways, or team coverage only when verification, human acceptance, and production-risk gates are working.

 05

-Turn the proven workflow into the way the team ships work, then tune it as tools improve and measurement gets clearer.
+Turn the proven system into the way the team ships work, then tune it as tools improve and measurement gets clearer.

 Measurement

-The point is valuable work moving from definition to accepted output with less wasted human time and less late-stage rework.
+The point is accepted work moving from scope decision to finished output with less wasted human time, less late-stage rework, and clearer production-risk control.

-How many valuable requirement bundles made it through the gates by time period?
+How many valuable work slices made it through the gates by time period?

 What human work moved from mechanics into judgment?

-Where did the workflow stall because a human decision was missing?
+Where did the system stop because an accountable human decision was genuinely needed?

 What rework was avoided or found earlier?